Berkeley Rose Garden: Codornices Park

 Across Euclid Avenue is Codornices Park, an older city park (established 1915) of which the Rose Garden was initially considered an extension.
-Codornices includes a large lawn, picnic area, children's play equipment and a long concrete slide.
+Codornices includes a large lawn, picnic area, children's play equipment and a long concrete playground slide.
 Here, two forks of Codornices Creek have their confluence, right along the line of the Hayward Fault.
 The clubhouse of the Codornices Club, a neighborhood improvement and social club, once stood on a lot adjacent to the top of the concrete slide.

 A pedestrian tunnel runs under Euclid, connecting the Rose Garden with Codornices Park.
 In this section, from 1912 to 1928, before the Rose Garden was established, a 275 ft wooden streetcar and road trestle spanned Codornices Creek along Euclid.
 In late 1928 through early 1929, the trestle was filled in, a culvert laid through it for the creek, and the pedestrian tunnel constructed.
 Much of the fill originated from the excavation of a small hill on the UC Berkeley campus as part of the construction of Giannini Hall.

-Using the concrete slide
+Concrete slide

-To use the slide it is recommended to sit on top of a piece of cardboard the size of a normal doormat.
-There is usually a small quantity of cardboard available to the public at the top or bottom of the slide for this purpose.
-Bringing your own cardboard is a good idea if it has recently rained.
-Intermediate and expert slide users sprinkle a couple handfuls of sand at the top of the slide before embarking for a more thrilling experience.
+The park's concrete slide, which is about 40 ft long, is popular with families and people of all ages.
+The slide is shaded by a tree and is wide enough to allow a parent to ride down with a child.
+Visitors, including older children, often slide down sitting on pieces of cardboard to increase their speed.
+Another approach is to add a small amount of sand to the slide, before sliding down on cardboard, to further increase speed.
+People tend to leave cardboard near the slide for other visitors to use.